Freedom of religion in Europe by country: Ukraine

 There have been several instances of violence against Jews in Ukraine since 2013, although as of 2019 watchdog groups have stated that conditions are improving.

 Vandalism against religious buildings and monuments is common, with many different denominations affected.
 Jewish and Roman Catholic buildings were among the most targeted.

 Due to the ongoing Russian military intervention in Ukraine, some regions which are de jure and internationally recognized as parts of Ukraine are administered either by Russia (in the case of Crimea) or by separatist groups (in the cases of Luhansk Oblast and Donetsk Oblast).
 In territories not controlled by the government of Ukraine, Jehovah's Witnesses have faced persecution by Russian and separatist authorities.
 Russian media has also frequently denounced Jehovah's Witnesses, the Kyiv Patriarchate and the Orthodox Church of Ukraine as being "pro-fascist".

+In 2023, the country was scored 3 out of 4 for religious freedom; in 2022, several dozen clergy members of the Ukrainian branch of the Russian Orthodox Church were arrested after allegations were made that they had aided the Russian military.